abdoemr11/dev-challenge-frontend/README.md

 - So it's a matter of playing with sass it seems so.
 Let's find out.
 - DONE -evil laugh-
 ## 3 Windbnb
-- Return to my old react but with tailwind this time
+- Return to my old react but with tailwind this time.
+- For the search modal I blindly started with the moblie without looking at the desktop version.
+Unfortnately there are  details that I overlooked like the type of search input field.
+I had to redesined again carefully.
+- The guest types: children and adults, I don't know what is the difference.
+I may treat them equally